-- a decrease of cash of \$2.6 million, explained in the section Summary of Cash Flows, - a decrease of \$6.3 million of accounts receivable, as the Company has collected the invoicing milestones on contracts in progress, as a result trade receivables decreased by \$2.4 million, and a decrease in sales tax receivable of \$0.1 million, and decrease of \$3.8 million as a result of the increased allowance for expected credit loss, - an increase of \$0.1 million in current portion of royalties receivable due to accretion and amount carried forward from 2022, - · an increase of \$0.1 million in contract assets due to an increase in commissions related to awarded contracts during the period,
+- a decrease of cash and cash equivalents of \$1.6 million, explained in the section Summary of Cash Flows, - a decrease of \$9.4 million of accounts receivable as the Company collected amounts from the 2022 year-end and also due to the increase of \$3.9 million of allowance for credit loss on these accounts receivable, - a decrease of \$0.4 million in costs and profits in excess of billings on uncompleted contracts related to invoicing to customers upon successfully reaching contract milestones whereby such amounts are converted to accounts receivable and also due to the increase of \$0.3 million in allowance for credit loss on costs and profits in excess of billings on uncompleted contracts, - an increase of \$0.2 million in current portion of deposits due to the timing of deposits with suppliers, - an increase of \$0.2 million in current portion of royalty receivables due to accretion and amount carried forward from 2022, - a decrease of \$0.8 million in bank indebtedness, due to the repayment of the credit facilities by Pyro Green-Gas and its Italian subsidiary, - a decrease of \$0.8 million in accounts payable and accrued liabilities due to increased payments to suppliers,

-As at September 30, 2023 and for the three and nine-month periods ended September 30, 2023 and 2022 (Unaudited)

-- an increase of \$0.8 million in prepaid expenses due to the prepayment of D&O insurance and software licenses, - a decrease in bank indebtedness of \$0.7 million due to the repayment of the credit facility by Pyro Green-Gas's Italian subsidiary and its Canadian subsidiary. - a decrease of \$0.6 million in accounts payable and accrued liabilities due to the increase in payments to suppliers, - a decrease of \$1.2 million in billings in excess of costs and profits on uncompleted contracts due to down payments received from recently awarded contracts, namely the SPARCTM land-based waste destruction system, the 4.5MW plasma torch system, the plasma torch for PFAS removal, and plasma-based PACWAD system for chemical warfare waste destruction, - a decrease in balance due on business combination caused by a disbursement of an achieved milestone as well as recurring quarterly accretion and measurement of expected disbursements, and - an increase in the current portion of the convertible debenture, issued in Q3, 2023.
+- an increase of \$1.3 million in billings in excess of costs and profits in uncompleted contracts due to proceeds received on a contract signed close to the December 31, 2023, year-end, namely the SPARCTM land-based waste destruction system, the 4.5MW plasma torch system, and the plasma torch for PFAS removal, - a decrease of \$2.1 million in current portion of lease liabilities due to the repayment of lease liabilities and the reclassification of the option to buy one of the manufacturing facilities from current to non-current, - a decrease of \$0.4 million on the balance due on business combination caused by a disbursement of an achieved milestone as well as accretion and measurement of the expected disbursements, and, - an increase of \$0.9 million in the current portion of the convertible debentures, issued in July 2023.

-Non-current assets varied since December 31, 2022, by \$3.0 million, mainly a result of:
+Non-current assets varied year-over-year by \$8.6 million, mainly a result of:

-- a decrease in strategic investments is mainly attributable to the \$1.7 million decrease in fair value of the common shares and warrants owned of HPQ Silicon Inc. and the net result of purchases and disposition of common share of HPQ Silicon Inc. during the nine months of 2023, - a decrease of property and equipment of \$0.4 million due to recurring quarterly depreciation, - a decrease of \$0.4 million in right-of-use-assets due to depreciation and leases approaching their maturity dates, and conditions of the lease agreement between the Company and the trust were modified, to adjust the base rent and duration and, - a decrease of \$0.5 million in intangible assets due to the amortization of the intangible asset from the 2021 business combination as well as the HP Torch and SPARC patents,
+- a decrease of \$3.7 million in strategic investments mainly attributable to the decrease in the fair value of the common shares and warrants owned of HPQ Silicon Inc. and the net result of purchases and disposition of common share of HPQ Silicon Inc. during the year 2023, - a decrease of property and equipment of \$0.5 million due to recurring depreciation, - a decrease of \$0.6 million in right-of-use-assets due to recurring depreciation, - a decrease of \$0.4 million in royalties receivable due to an impairment following HPQ's announcement that it no longer intended to pursue the development of the technology for the PUREVAP Nano Silicon Reactor, and therefore, the ownership of the intellectual property will revert back to the Company, at no cost, - a decrease of \$0.7 million in intangible assets due to the amortization of the production backlog acquired during the 2021 business combination as well as amortization of patents and development costs, and, - a decrease of \$2.7 million in goodwill, due to the Company determining that the recoverable amounts no longer exceeds the carrying amount, and an impairment was required for the entirety of the balance.

-Non-current liabilities varied since December 31, 2022, by \$0.3 million, mainly a result of:
+Non-current liabilities varied year-over-year by \$2.5 million, mainly a result of: